Small town in southern Mexico hosts thousands of migrants - NewsBreak

 “I don’t understand anything,” Venezuelan migrant Robinson Rodríguez said by phone from Tapanatepec.
 “If everything at the border is closed, then they shouldn’t be handing out these (transit) passes.
 And if you ask (the authorities), they say they don’t know, but they keep handing them out.”

 Mayor Parrazales has his own set of worries.
-The town's transformers can no longer handle the electricity needed for the camp, and there have been partial blackouts.
-Health care, sanitation and water are also problems.
+The town’s transformers can no longer handle the electricity needed for the camp, and there have been partial blackouts.
+Health care, sanitation and water are also a problem.

 Still, migrants have to pay for most things, and Parrazales acknowledges the town has seen about $15 million in extra business selling migrants food, places to sleep, medicine, taxi and bus rides.
 “They have to pay to charge cell phones,” he notes.